Program: B.S., Computer Information Technology

-CIT 360 CIT System Management (3)
+CIT 360/L CIT System Management and Lab (2/1)

-CIT 480/L CIT System Design and Implementation I (2/1)
+CIT 480/L CIT System Design and Implementation I and Lab (2/1)

-CIT 481/L CIT System Design and Implementation II (2/1)
+CIT 481/L CIT System Design and Implementation II and Lab (2/1)

 COMP 485 Human-Computer Interaction (3)

-IS 312 Information Systems for Business (3)
+IS 312 Systems and Technologies for Managers (3)

-IS 431 System Analysis and Design (3)
+IS 431 Systems Analysis and Design (3)

 IS 441 Database Management Systems (3)

-IS 451 Systems Development Project (3)
+IS 451 Enterprise Systems and Project Management (3)